 - Apply for admission to the program, if required for PLAR eligibility in that program.

-- Print or save the PLAR application form (pdf) and completed self-rating checklists (if available).
+- Complete PLAR application form (pdf) and self-rating checklists.
 You will need to submit these to the program head.

 Complete the assessment before the end date for your PLAR registration or the deadline outlined in your assessment plan.

 - Assessment may involve one or more assessment methods.